Pack your bags, it’s time to head to the most populous Midwestern city — Chicago, Illinois!

 LINCOLN PARK ZOO

-If you are looking for a fun and affordable day out in the city, look no further than the Lincoln Park Zoo.
+If you are looking for a fun and affordable day out in the city, check out the Lincoln Park Zoo.
 Located in the heart of Chicago, this is one of the last free zoos in the country, making it a popular attraction for families and animal lovers alike.

 At the Lincoln Park Zoo, you will find a wide variety of animals from all over the world, including lions, polar bears, and monkeys.
 There is also a children’s zoo area where kids can get up close to smaller animals, like goats and sheep.